-NOTE: Do not close so much as to cause a sooty flame.
+NOTE: Shutter is factory set in the fully open position.
+Do not close so much as to cause a sooty flame.
 Improper adjustment can cause sooting in the firebox and/or on the outside of a house with a horizontal termination.